BAIYANGXIANG/cleanDataProject/README.md

 ### Tidy data

 Use grep funtion to extract the columns with names including "mean""std".
-Examin the variable name.
-I kept the upper case and "-" because it makes the name easy to read.
+Examine the variable name.
+I kept the upper case and "-" because they make the name easy to read.
 I use the gsub to delete "()" in the names because it is useless.
 Also, change the subject(int) to a factor variable